muratk5n/thirdwave/en/README.md

 not from there, that will encourage "frontier" mentality in that country.
 Frontier for what?
 Frontier for the Anglo.
-That is why the outer alliance likes Turkist ideology - also useful for them in the Caucuses against Russia (if it can peel off a few countries here and there based on "common ethnicity" the better)-.
+That is why the outer alliance likes Turkist ideology - also useful for them in the Caucuses, Central As against Russia (if it can peel off a few countries here and there based on "common ethnicity" the better)-.
 So this is the reason especially post 80s the state narrative emphasized turning Kemal into a deitic figure, citizens were supposed to worship Kemal, and he looks Anglo, so through Kemal you worship the Anglo (and your alliance with them).

 ---